U Sports men's ice hockey championship: 1988–1997

-1998 to 2014
+1998–2014

 Starting in 1998, the CIS changed the format of the University Cup tournament to a six-team/two-pool tournament that would be hosted by a CIS member institution/team rather than in Toronto at Varsity Arena.
 The host would automatically be included in the tournament leaving five spots for regional representatives.
 The three conference champions and OUA Queen's Cup Runner-up would automatically be included with the fifth spot as a rotating 'wild-card' team.
-The University of Saskatchewan Huskies won the bid to host the first three(3) tournaments; 1998, 1999 and 2000.
+The University of Saskatchewan Huskies won the bid to host the first three (3) tournaments: 1998, 1999 and 2000.